Mharbulous/Front-First-Method/Phases/FF-phase3.md

-### Step 3.2: Stakeholder/User Validation Loop for Front-End Prototype
+### Phase 3.2: Stakeholder/User Validation Loop for Front-End Prototype
 *   Present the functionality mockup for review by the human user.
 *   Prompt for specific feedback on:
     *   Usability